vplesko/OrbLang/docs/pages/06_symbols.md

     sym (x:i64 (std.scanI32));
 ```

-Alternatively, we can omit the initialization, in which case we must specify the type and our symbol will be zero-initialized.
+Alternatively, we can omit the initialization, in which case we must specify the type.
+Doing so will zero-initialize our symbol.

 ```
 fnc main () () {
     sym i:i32 # i is 0
+        u:u32 # u is 0
         f:f32 # f is 0.0
         b:bool # b is false
         c:c8 # c is '\0'